 What is Paternal Postpartum Depression?

 Postpartum depression (PPD) has traditionally been viewed as an issue that affects new mothers, but many people are unaware that fathers can also experience paternal postpartum depression.
-The exact number of new dads affected by PPD is unknown, but estimates range between two and 25%.
+The exact number of cases of depression in new dads is unknown, but estimates range between two and 25%.

 PPD can develop immediately after birth or up to a year after the baby is born.
 People with PPD may experience some or all of the symptoms of a major depressive disorder.
 Signs that you may be dealing with depression include: